The Tactical Operations Center (TOC pronounced “talk”) looks like the bridge of a starship.

 Soldiers, airmen, and Marines buzzed all over the place.
 They sit forward-facing computer monitors.
 Each has a different job.
 One might request aircraft, one coordinated artillery fire and another focused on logistics.
 As the Battle Captain, I am the conductor of the orchestra of war.

 Without windows, the TOC is like a casino.
 You never know if it’s day or night.
 Time seems to stop while you are on duty.
-I go in at sunup and came out at sundown for a 12-hour shift.
+I go in at sunup and come out at sundown for a 12-hour shift.
 The only break is for a thirty-minute lunch in the middle of the day.

 The TOC has radios that have a complex array of SATCOM communications and television feeds.
-Computer monitors and consoles, telephones, charts and a conference table for maps.
+Computer monitors and consoles, telephones, charts, and a conference table for maps.

 I listen with a half ear to all radio traffic.
 Some calls on the nets alarm me, but mostly it’s routine radio chatter.
 Some of the feeds take us into the heart of hostile North Korean strongholds.
-As the wargame starts the radios came to life the pretend war against North Korea.
+As the wargame started the radios came to life the pretend war against North Korea.

 The screens display live-feeds of Predator drones.
 The second screen tracks American and Coalition units all over the Korean peninsula- both North and South.
 The work of the TOC is pivotal to the war effort.